msu-csc232-fa21/hw03/README.md

 This assignment requires three basic tasks:

-1. Modify `csc232.h` so that it implements the `acker()` function.
-See the `TODO` statement indicating _where_ within this file your function definition should be written.
+1. Override the `toVector()` operation inherited from `ArrayBag`
-2. Document the `acker()` function accordingly
+2. Extend the `ArrayBag` by adding a new operation that removes a random entry in the bag
-3. Delete the line containing the `TODO` statement.
+3. Overload the `ArrayBag` constructor by providing a new constructor that takes an array of items that is used to create a new `ArrayBag`

-Before you begin, be sure you have thoroughly read through, and understand Chapter 2 and the concept of recursion.
+Before you begin, be sure you have thoroughly read through the aforementioned [Background Reading](#background-reading).

 Additional preliminary steps you may want to take: